 Businesses need to spend more time watching their backs and looking at what their competitors are up to, according to market research expert Stephen Phillips

 Knowing what your competitors are doing is an important part of running a successful business.
 But it's an area that many companies ignore.
 That's not a good idea in today's difficult market conditions when your rivals could well be keeping their eyes on you and planning how to steal a share of your business.

 "Competitor intelligence is something few firms do well, whether big or small.
-People tend not to do it," says Stephen Phillips, who has the delightful title of chief happiness officer at market research agency Spring Research.
+People tend not to do it," says Stephen Phillips, who has the delightful title of chief happiness officer at market research agency Tonic.
 "But there are some very simple things you can do to find out about your competitors."

 A lot of valuable intelligence can be gathered without leaving your desk.
 "First of all, you can visit their website and see how and where they are positioned.
 Order their brochure," says Phillips.
 "Just googling their name brings up all sorts of things, including blogs by disgruntled staff or customers as well as positive feedback."